kakao74/3D_twixers-shoe/README.md

 # Twixers

-Twixers is a 3D model customization tool that allows users to interactively modify the appearance of 3D meshes.
+Twixers is a 3D shoe customization tool that allows users to create their own personal shoe design.
 Users can change mesh colors and add textures, offering a simple, intuitive interface for model personalization.

 ## Features